 Our current land pipeline goal is to maintain an approximate four-to-five year supply of lots, which we believe provides an appropriate planning horizon to address regulatory matters, perform land development and manage to our business plan for future closings.
-With the slowing market, we are limiting new land acquisitions to exceptional and unique opportunities or to develop our pipeline in newer markets, as we currently have enough land in our portfolio to meet our longer term community count goals.
-During the year ended December 31, 2022, we invested approximately \$1.5 billion in land acquisition and development and secured approximately 2,000 net new lots, down from 34,000 net new lots in 2021.
-We ended the year with 63,182 lots under control at December 31, 2022 versus 75,049 in 2021.
-As of December 31, 2022 we have a 4.5 year supply of lots, based on 2022 closings, in line with our goal to maintain four to five years supply.
-In response to slowing demand, we evaluated our land positions during the year and terminated underperforming land deals totaling approximately 10,100 lots.
-All of the lots placed under control in 2022 are designated for entry-level communities.
-We are currently focused on growing our market share in our existing markets.
-We continually evaluate our markets, monitoring and adjusting our lot supply through lot and land acquisitions or to ensure we have a sufficient pipeline that is in sync with local market dynamics as well as our goals for growth in those markets.
-During 2022, we closed 14,106 homes, purchased approximately 12,600 lots for \$457.0 million, spent \$1.1 billion on land development, and started construction on 13,847 homes.
-At December 31, 2022 and 2021, respectively, 73% and 65% of our controlled lots were owned.
+With the increasing demand for new homes, and in support of our commitment to grow community count and market share, we are aggressively seeking new land acquisitions that align with our underwriting criteria.
+During the year ended December 31, 2023, we invested approximately \$1.9 billion in land acquisition and development and secured approximately 16,000 net new lots, up significantly from 2,000 net new lots in 2022.
+We ended the year with 64,313 lots under control at December 31, 2023 versus 63,182 in 2022.
+As of December 31, 2023 we have a 4.6 year supply of lots, based on 2023 closings, in line with our goal to maintain four to five years supply.
+Nearly all of the lots placed under control in 2023 are designated for entry-level communities.
+We are currently focused on growing our market share in our existing markets, including Salt Lake City and Jacksonville, the two new markets we entered this year.
+We continually evaluate our markets, monitoring and adjusting our lot supply through lot and land acquisitions to ensure we have a sufficient pipeline that is in sync with local market dynamics as well as our goals for growth in those markets.
+During 2023, we closed 13,976 homes, purchased approximately 14,900 lots for \$832.7 million, spent \$1.1 billion on land development, and started construction on 14,524 homes.
+At December 31, 2023 and 2022, respectively, approximately 72% and 73% of our controlled lots were owned.

 We are currently purchasing primarily undeveloped land as the opportunity to purchase partially developed or substantially finished lots in desired locations is limited.
 Finished lots are those on which the development has been completed by a third party and are ready for immediate home construction.
-The entitlement and development of raw and undeveloped land and partially developed lots require a longer lead time to allow for development activities before our new communities are able to open for sales.
-Typically, undeveloped and partially developed lots will have a lower all-in cost than finished lots as we are responsible for improvements on the land, rather than paying a mark-up on improvements by a prior developer.
+The entitlement and development of raw and undeveloped land and partially developed lots require a longer lead time before new communities are able to open for sales.
+Typically, undeveloped and partially developed lots will have a lower all-in cost than finished lots as we are responsible for improvements on the land, rather than paying a mark-up on improvements completed by a different developer.
 When evaluating any land acquisition opportunity, our selection is based upon a variety of factors, including: